Texas realtor who bragged she wouldn't go to jail for storming U.S. Capitol learns sentence

-WASHINGTON — A Texas real estate agent who bragged she wasn’t going to jail for storming the U.S. Capitol because she is white, has blond hair and good job has been sentenced to two months behind bars.
+WASHINGTON — A Texas real estate agent who bragged she wasn’t going to jail for storming the U.S. Capitol because she is white, has blond hair and a 'great job' has been sentenced to two months behind bars.

-On Thursday, Jennifer 'Jenna' Ryan was sentenced to serve 60 days in jail and pay $500 in restitution to the U.S. Department of Treasury, which is what Department of Justice had asked for.
+On Thursday, Jenna Ryan was sentenced to serve 60 days in jail and pay $500 in restitution to the U.S. Department of Treasury, which is what Department of Justice had asked for.

+"I think it's a travesty.
+I think everyone should be able to tweet without being persecuted and tweeted like crap.
+Watch what you tweet because if you tweet, you can go to jail," Ryan said.
+"I regret ever tweeting but It's a free country and I can say – free speech."

 The judge who sentenced Ryan questioned whether she is remorseful.
 While some rioters sentenced for the same misdemeanor conviction have received only probation or home confinement, prosecutors sought incarceration for Ryan.